microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 | ENFORCE_DATA_CRC | Defined | If defined, block reads with a bad CRC will fail

 **Note**: Petit FatFs has a set of macros to modify functionality and/or memory usage.
 See `pffconf.h` for more information.

-### Known Issues

-- On startup, the example will attempt to mount the memory card, even if one is not plugged in.

 ## Summary